 - Clinical nurse specialist

-They also must demonstrate competence by passing a national board certification examination that is recognized by the Board of Nurses.
+NPs must demonstrate competence by passing a national board certification examination recognized by the Board of Nurses.

 Do nurse practitioners run their diagnoses or decisions past a doctor?

-“NPs work in collaboration with MDs, but have the training and authority to diagnose and treat medical conditions and to prescribe medication,” Ms. Laird said.
+Nurse practitioners collaborate with doctors, but they have the training and authority to diagnose and treat medical conditions and prescribe medication.

-What are the benefits to seeing a nurse practitioner?
+What are the benefits of seeing a nurse practitioner?

-Consumer and government studies have shown nurse practitioners are skilled clinicians and educators and can be more sensitive to patient’s needs, she said.
+Consumer and government studies have shown nurse practitioners are skilled clinicians and educators who are sensitive to the needs of patients.